mathiasvkaiz/micromouse/capstone_report.md

 - Second maze consist of 14x14 squares
 - Third maze consists of 16x16 squares

 Each comma seperated cell in the following lines describe the nature of each cell in terms of walls and openings.
 Here a four-bit number system is used where a closed wall is represented by 0 and an opening is represented by 1.
-The first row defines the bottom line of the maze whereas the last row of the text file defines the upper line of teh maze.
-First number of each row represents the left most square whereas the last number of the row defines the right most square of the cell.
+The first row defines the leftmost column of the maze whereas the last row of the text file defines the rightmost column of the maze.

 There are in total four registers (bit system) that defines each direction:
 - 1st register defines up